 Bond movies are known for traversing the globe, with scenes taking place everywhere from glitzy casinos in Montenegro to ridiculous evil Icelandic bases.
 Daniel Craig’s third flick, Skyfall, took us to Istanbul, Shanghai, and more – however the one location that stands out for us is Glencoe in the Scottish Highlands.

-It might just be because we’re biased towards the Highlands (and you can see why HERE), and well to be honest it probably is.
+It might just be because we’re biased towards the Highlands, and well to be honest it probably is.
 But the image of Bond standing silently in the picturesque landscape really stays with the viewer long after they leave the theater.
 This effect alone is enough to earn Glencoe a spot on our list of best filming locations.

 2. Mad Max: Fury Road – Namibia